stttkm/Reksio-Map-Heating-Problem/readme.md

 [//]: # (Let's exclude the perfect solution from acceptable ones for the sake of simplicity in further discussion.)

 # Optimizing Brute Force by reducing the solution space
 Let's consider heat in the system.
-There is exactly $2.0 \times number_of_verteces$ heat in a perfect solution.
-There is at least $2.0 \times number_of_verteces$ heat in an acceptable solution and there is at most $2.5 \times number_of_verteces$ in them.
+There is exactly $2.0 \times number \space of \space verteces$ heat in a perfect solution.
+There is at least $2.0 \times number \space of \space verteces$ heat in an acceptable solution and there is at most $2.5 \times number \space of \space verteces$ in them.

 For example, for the problem presented in *Reksio i Skarb Piratów*:
 - There is exactly $2.0 \times 16 = 32$ heat in a perfect solution.